History of Paige Bueckers in Timeline

 On December 10, 2019, Paige Bueckers was honored as USA Basketball Female Athlete of the Year.

-In 2019, Paige Bueckers won a gold medal at the FIBA Under-19 World Cup, where she was named Most Valuable Player.
-In addition, she was recognized as USA Basketball Female Athlete of the Year in 2019.
+In 2019, Paige Bueckers won a gold medal at the FIBA Under-19 World Cup and was named the tournament's Most Valuable Player.
+She was also recognized as the USA Basketball Female Athlete of the Year.

 January 29, 2020: Featured on Slam Magazine Cover

-On January 29, 2020, during her senior season, Paige Bueckers became the first female high school player to be featured on the cover of basketball magazine "Slam".
+On January 29, 2020, Paige Bueckers became the first female high school player to be featured on the cover of basketball magazine Slam.

 December 12, 2020: Collegiate Debut for UConn